 How much should you get?

 As mentioned above, staff are legally entitled to 5.6 weeks of paid holiday.
-This works out as 28 days of paid holiday for full time staff.
+This works out as 28 days of paid holiday for full-time staff.
 Most employers include bank holidays within this entitlement, of which there are 8 each year in the UK – however, there is no statutory right for time off for bank holidays.

-Many workers are offered more generous holiday entitlement by the company that they work for, and may accrue more holiday pay.
+Many workers are offered more generous holiday entitlement by the company that they work for and may accrue more holiday pay.

 Does furlough affect holiday pay?

 Workers can take holiday during their time on furlough – and this does not disrupt their furlough pay.
-Additionally, employers do retain the right to make reasonable requests for staff to take holiday spread out across the year, and this could include when a member of staff is on furlough.
+Additionally, employers do retain the right to make reasonable requests for staff to take holidays spread out across the year, and this could include when a member of staff is on furlough.